terra-money/docs/docs/How-to/Manage-a-Terra-validator/Overview.md

 Validators and their delegators earn the following fees:

-- [Gas](/Concepts/fees.md#gas): fees added on to each transaction to avoid spamming and pay for computing power.
+- [Gas](/Concepts/fees.md#gas): Fees added on to each transaction to avoid spamming and pay for computing power.
 Validators set minimum gas prices and reject transactions that have implied gas prices below this threshold.

 - [Stability fees](/Concepts/fees.md#stability-fee): Fees added on to any Terra stablecoin transaction (excluding [market swaps](/Concepts/Glossary.md#market-swap)) to provide stability in the market, capped at 1SDT.
 The fee rate is variable and called the tax rate.